Enjoy our Moving Tips For Senior Moving to make your senior transition an easy one.

-- Visualize your move in advance, even when using professional senior moving companies, it is still recommended to visualize your move in advance.
-This removes some of the stress out of the moving process and gives you greater clarity in your decision to move.
-It also helps to manage expectations and the stress that often comes with moving.
+- Visualize your move in advance, even when using professional senior moving companies.
+As a result, you will gain greater clarity about your move.
+Plus, it removes some of the stress from the moving process when you visualize it in advance.
+This action also helps to manage expectations and the stress that often comes with moving.

 - You should book a moving company as soon as you know where and when you are moving to CT.
 Scheduling your move in advance has its benefits.
 It provides more choices and flexibility on moving dates, services, and pricing.
 These are all important if you want your move to go smoothly.

 Make A List of Important Items

 - When moving to a new location, everything changes including your lifestyle.
 Be sure to think about what you need in your new location.
 Make a list of what is important to you and what items you want to have around you to make it feel more like home.
 These items will increase the speed at which you will adapt to your new home.
 Having familiarity around you in a new space adds comfort and security.
 By creating a list, you also add a reference to identified items that are important to you.
 Plus you can use it as a check list to assure these items arrive safely.

 Stay In Touch

 - Be proactive about your relocation.
 Alert your friends, family, and neighbors of your new location.
 Send out announcements about your address and or Phone number changes.
 Consider porting your long-time home phone number to a cell phone, so your friends and family can still reach you at the same phone number.
-File a change of address at the post office to assure all of your mail gets forwarded to you in your new location.
+File a change of address at the post office.
+Do this so that all of your mail is forwarded to your new location.

 Hire Professional Movers